SoftwareUnderstanding/software_types/README.md

 take one of the types defines in our profile, or one of the existing ones already in schema.org.

-Example A (JSON-LD): An application named [WIDOCO](https://github.com/dgarijo/Widoco/) is both a command line application in Java (JAR), but also a library.
-In this case, the application does not have an executable name, as it is run from the command line as a JAR (`java-jar ...`)
+Example A (JSON-LD): An application named [WIDOCO](https://github.com/dgarijo/Widoco/) is both a command line application in Java (JAR), but also a library:

 ```json
 {